 •Joined the ‘School Games’ programme to increase opportunities for inter-school competitions.

 •Girls and boys football teams with regular inter-school matches against local teams.
-For the first time the boys we were able to enter the district league and the girls competed in and won the girls district championship.
+The boys and girls are both entered in the district league and cups.

 •Year 5 and 6 have participated in an inter-school Saracens tag rugby Tournament, they have also participated in a hockey tournament.

 4) Mandeville has adopted a ‘mile a day’ initiative which encourages personal fitness and wellbeing throughout the whole school.
 Children and staff walk/ run continuously for 15 minutes every day.
 We have built a purpose made all weather track to ensure that this happens all year round.